 How do I use my vesting $WORK Rewards?

 If you received $WORK Rewards as part of the Trustee Genesis Distribution, then 80% of your allocation will vest over the course of four years.
 Instead of a traditional vesting cliff, your $WORK Rewards will vest continuously in real time.
-This is uniquely possible with smart contracts, and is accomplished via token streaming and Superfluid Finance.
+This is uniquely possible with smart contracts, and is accomplished via token streaming technology developed by Superfluid Finance.

-To use your $WORK Rewards as they vest, you will need to withdraw (or “unwrap”) them from the streaming mechanism.
-Soon this functionality will be available directly in your Dashboard.
-Until then, you can unwrap your streamed tokens via Superfluid’s app.
+To use your streaming $WORK Rewards as they vest, you will need to withdraw (or “unwrap”) them from the streaming mechanism.
+If you have streaming rewards, you’ll see an additional card appear below the staking/unstaking card on your Rewards and Governance dashboard where you’ll have the option to unwrap work.
+If you use a default Magic wallet, we’ll pay for this transaction for you.
+MetaMask users will need to pay for their own gas for this transaction.
 Once unwrapped, you can use your $WORK Rewards for staking, bridging to Mainnet Ethereum or whatever else you’d like.

 Note that this process ONLY applies to those receiving streamed vesting $WORK.
-All other $WORK are not wrapped for use in Superfluid and can be used/bridged without concern.
+All other $WORK are not wrapped in Superfluid tokens and can be used/bridged without any additional steps.

 What else can I do with my $WORK Rewards?